New dairy factory opens in Tokoroa

 Food and beverage ingredients company Olam Food Ingredients [OFI], has opened its new dairy processing facility in Tokoroa.

-The first stage of the factory contains a spray-dryer facility that would produce high-value milk powder ingredients.
+OFI said the first stage of the factory contained a spray-dryer facility that would produce high-value milk powder ingredients.

 The products made at the new Tokoroa site would be used for dessert, bakery, beverage, and confectionery products for export.

-Strong interest from local dairy farmers has prompted a second phase of investments from OFI, that would see an expanded range of products.
+Strong interest from local dairy farmers had prompted a second phase of investments from OFI, that would see an expanded range of products.

 Operations director Paul Rennie said the positive responses from the community and local farmers had been humbling.